Archive for Efficiency & Personal Growth

 Plan For The New Year — Start With Purpose.

-December 29th, 2012 • Comments Off Efficiency & Personal Growth, Want To Change Your Life For The Better?
+December 29th, 2012 • Comments Off on Plan For The New Year — Start With Purpose.
+Efficiency & Personal Growth, Want To Change Your Life For The Better?

 The end of the year is a great time to reflect on your year gone by and to plan for the new year ahead.
 This is something I’ve done for many years in one form or another, but in the past I have struggled with actually accomplishing many of my goals.
 This last year I did a better job because I approached my plan in a different way.